Pathological Society

-The Pathological Society is a professional organisation of Great Britain and Ireland whose mission is stated as 'understanding disease'.
+The Pathological Society is a professional organization of Great Britain and Ireland whose mission is stated as 'understanding disease'.

 Membership and profile

 The membership of the society is mainly drawn from the UK and includes an international membership.
 Members are clinical and experimental pathologists.
 There is a strong representation of academic pathologists within the membership.
 A flourishing Trainees Group operates within the membership and represents those who are in the process of training in the discipline of pathology.
 More recently, in parallel with the Royal College of Pathologists, the society introduced an undergraduate membership scheme as part of an initiative to increase undergraduate engagement in pathology and research.

 The society is run by a committee elected from its membership.
 A group of Officers of the Society manage executive functions.
 These include a President (Ian Ellis), a General Secretary (Richard Byers), a Treasurer (Nicholas Rooney) and a Meetings Secretary (Adrienne Flanagan).

-Several subcommittees advise the main committee, especially in developing research, education & training.

-The society is registered as a charity in the UK.
+Several subcommittees advise the main committee, especially in developing research, education, & training.
+The society is also registered as a charity in the UK.